SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

       #define FW_UPDATE_TYPE TA_FW_UPDATE
       ```

-    - Based on the type of server (Apache/AWS S3 bucket/Azure Blob Storage) from which firmware files needs to be downloaded, the parameters below need to be configured.
+    - Based on the type of server (Apache/AWS S3 bucket/Azure Blob Storage) from which the firmware files need to be downloaded, the following parameters need to be configured.
       - Configure FLAGS to choose the version and security type to be enabled.

         Valid configurations are: